Iteatime/Acrabadabra/README.md

 ### 2 Installation:

-* Here you have to clone this repo then run:
+* Here you have to clone this repo then you can run:
 `npm install`

 ### 3 Dev server: